Gummo Marx: Personal life and death

 Marx married Helen von Tilzer née Theaman (who had a two-year-old daughter, Karlyn "Kay" von Tilzer, from her previous marriage), on May 3, 1929.; they remained married until her death in January 1976.
-Their son, Robert Stuart, was born in 1930.
+Their son, Robert Stuart, was born on August 19, 1930.
 Gummo's grandson Gregg Marx is an actor.

 Gummo died on April 21, 1977, at his home in Palm Springs, California, aged 84, from a cerebral hemorrhage.
 His death was never reported to Groucho, who by that time had become so ill and weak that it was thought the news would be a further detriment to his health.
 Groucho died four months later on August 19, at age 86.

 Gummo and his wife Helen are interred next to each other in the Freedom Mausoleum at the Forest Lawn Memorial Park in Glendale, California.
 Gummo's brother Chico is in a crypt across the hall from them.
+Gummo's only biological child, Robert, served in the United States Coast Guard for two years and later worked as an architect.
+He died on May 21, 2023, aged 92.